Khachadour Paul Garabedian

 Khachadour Paul Garabedian (Խաչատուր Կարապետեան; August 25, 1836 – August 25, 1881) was an American officer in the United States Navy, considered the only soldier of Armenian heritage to have served in combat during the American Civil War.
 During the Civil War, he held the rank of officer and served aboard two ships which blockaded against the ports of the Confederacy for the Union.
 His first task was to go along the Atlantic Coast and reach the Gulf of Mexico.
 In 1865 he was discharged from the Navy and settled in Philadelphia where he is believed to be the first citizen of Armenian ancestry.

 Life

-Of Armenian descent, Khachadour Paul Garabedian was born near Constantinople in Rodosto (today Tekirdağ), Ottoman Empire on August 25, 1836.
+Of Armenian descent, Khachadour Paul Garabedian was born near Istanbul in Rodosto (today Tekirdağ), Ottoman Empire on August 25, 1836.
 In the 1850s Garabedian emigrated to the United States and settled in Lowell, Massachusetts.
 Garabedian worked as a machinist at the Massachusetts Mills and eventually became a naturalized United States citizen.

 It is noted that in 1868, Garabedian filed for a patent with the US Commissioner of Patents for a Pipe Coupling.

 On June 18, 1871, Garabedian married Hannah Matilda "Tillie" Wynkoop in Philadelphia at the Church of the Messiah.
 They had no children.

 Garabedian died of tuberculosis at the age of 45 on August 25, 1881, and is buried in the Fernwood Cemetery near Philadelphia.